DLinthorne/Physics-Statistical-Tools/README.md

 Analysis tools for physics computations and statistics

+## Numerical Methods & Inference
+The following scripts focus on applying numerical methods on complex physical systems and the proper inference on results
+- [Partial_waves.ipynb](Partial_waves.ipynb) A notbook that calculates the scattering cross sections using partial wave analysis.
+The notebook uses estimated models to constrain the parameters of the partial wave method, using numerical optimizers.

 ## `ROOT`Statistical/ML Methods

 The following folders focus using CERN's `ROOT C++ toolkit to conduct statistical tests, simulations, and analysis: